clearlinux/clear-linux-documentation/source/guides/network/ipxe-install.rst

    Figure 2: Network topology.

-Your PXE client must have a boot order where the network boot option is prioritized before the disk boot option.
+Your PXE client system must meet the requirements to run |CL| and have a boot order where the network boot option is prioritized before the disk boot option.
+To determine if your PXE client system meets the minimum requirements for |CL|, review the :ref:`compatibility-check`.

 Your PXE server must have: